 -Always remember: Unlike at a bar, you are now competing with over a thousand guys “within fifteen miles.”
 You aren’t that special, and unless you look like Justin Bieber, girls will quickly pass you up if you don’t stand out in every way—pictures, profile, messages.
 That love at first site thing only applies in movies—not in real life, and certainly not on a computer screen.
 Now that we’ve gotten that out of the way, let’s continue.

 You don’t need a million pictures on your page.
-Five to ten is optimal, and make sure you only put up your best pictures.
+Four or five is optimal, and make sure you only put up your best pictures.
 And if you’re thinking, “But I don’t want to deceive her.
 She should take me as I look at my average best,” I understand; I used to put up two or three average-looking pics of myself and got minimal responses.
 Chances are, you’re better looking in person anyway.
 And besides, girls dupe us all the time.
 We must play their game.
 One ugly pic can ruin your chances; she’ll move on to the next dime-a-dozen guy.
 Don’t put up pictures that include other girls.
 Girls will automatically think you’re a “player”—or at least a wannabe one—and they won’t take a chance on you.
 If you aren’t a good-looking guy, put up one or two clear pictures resembling you at your prime (nothing older than five years ago—it shows).
 You’ll get plenty of dates with just that picture.
 If you have a good body, show it off—once or twice.
 Anything more, and you’ll only be getting responses from Riverside chicks.